topolvm/topolvm/docs/user-manual.md

   volumes:
   - name: my-volume
     csi:
-      driver: topolvm.cybozu.com
+      driver: topolvm.io
       fsType: xfs
       volumeAttributes:
-          topolvm.cybozu.com/size: "2"
+          topolvm.io/size: "2"
+          topolvm.io/device-class: "hdd"
 ```

-`driver` must be `topolvm.cybozu.com`.
+`driver` must be `topolvm.io`.

 `fsType` is optional.
 To specify a filesystem type, give
 `csi.storage.k8s.io/fstype` parameter.
 If no type is specified, the default
 of ext4 will be used.
 `volumeAttributes` are optional.
 To specify a volume size, give
-`topolvm.cybozu.com/size` parameter.
+`topolvm.io/size` parameter.
 If no size is specified, the default of
 1 GiB will be used.

 Supported filesystems are: `ext4`, `xfs`, and `btrfs`.